viztea/track-encoder-plugin/README.md

 }
 ```

+> [!NOTE]
+> The `userData` field is optional.

-In case you need to encode source-specific information, you may either provide a plugin preset or a list of fields to
+In case you need to encode source-specific information, you may either provide a "plugin" preset or a list of source
-encode.
+info fields to encode.

 > [!NOTE]
 > Currently, the only available presets are `lavasrc`.